Sequester's Bite: House Dem. Report Details U.S. Cutbacks to Critical Canada-U.S. Spending Priorities

 BTBObserver shines light on a recent report documenting sequestration's impact on federal agencies, highlight cuts that affect the Canada-U.S. bilateral relationship:

-The House Committee on Appropriations Democrats released a report detailing the considerable impact sequestration is having on important federal programs
+The House Committee on Appropriations Democrats released a report detailing the considerable impact sequestration is having on important federal programs.

 Below are excerpts from the must-read report pertaining to the Canada-U.S. relationship: